microsoft/MLOps/README.md

 - Define your deployment as a [gated release](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=azure-devops).
 This means that once the model web service deployment in the Staging/QA environment is successful, a notification is sent to approvers to manually review and approve the release.
 Once the release is approved, the model scoring web service is deployed to [Azure Kubernetes Service(AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) and the deployment is tested.

 # MLOps Solutions
 We are committed to providing a collection of best-in-class solutions for MLOps, both in terms of well documented & fully managed cloud solutions, as well as reusable recipes which can help your organization to bootstrap its MLOps muscle.
+These examples are community supported and are not guaranteed to be up-to-date as new features enter the product.

 All of our examples will be built in the open and we welcome contributions from the community!
 - https://github.com/Microsoft/MLOpsPython (reference architecture for MLOps + python)